starship/starship/docs/pt-BR/config/README.md

 The `purescript` module shows the currently installed version of [PureScript](https://www.purescript.org/) version.
 Por padrão o módulo vai exibir se uma das condições a seguir for atendida:

-- O diretório atual contem um arquivo `spago.dhall`
+- The current directory contains a `spago.dhall` file
 - The current directory contains a file with the `.purs` extension

 ### Opções